nbry/forleti-fe/README.md

 - **Developer Utility Files For Dynamic Rendering - The Pride and Joy of the Frontend**

 	Developers can modify a POJO to customize and add features to the menu.
-By simply modifying this file, developers will observe the the **dynamic rendering of visuals, modals, and functionality for added features.** This feature is CRUCIAL for ease of development particularly for developers not familiar with front-end development (or even for non-developers).
+By simply modifying this file, developers will observe the the **dynamic rendering of visuals, modals, and functionality for added settings.** This feature is CRUCIAL for ease of development particularly for developers not familiar with front-end development (or even for non-developers).
 Profile themes can also be added/removed by modifying a POJO.

 	To observe these files, go the following directory: